Mahendragarh district

-Narnaul city is the administrative headquarters of the district and also the largest city of district.
+Narnaul city is the administrative headquarters of the district and also the largest city of the district.
 Mahendragarh is one of the very few districts in India where the name of the district and its main town are different.
-Mahendragarh has total 3 biggest Towns Narnaul, Mahendragarh and Kanina.
+Mahendragarh has a total of 5 big towns Narnaul, Mahendragarh, Nangal Chaudhary, Ateli and Kanina.

 As of 2011 it is the third least populous district of Haryana (out of 21), after Panchkula and Rewari.

+Etymology

+There is a fort at Mahendragarh which was built by the Maratha ruler Tantia Tope during the 19th century.
+This fort was named Mahendragarh in 1861 by Narinder Singh, the ruler of Patiala, in honour of his son, Mahendra Singh, and consequently the town came to be known as Mahendragarh.
+The name of Narnaul Nizamat was changed to "Mahendragarh Nizamat."